-\ Appendix to Franklin's First Journey, p.
-752.-This is the only American species that makes any approach in habit and appearance to the Pinus sylvestris, commonly called the Scotch fir.
-A distinguished writer in the Quarterly Review ascribed the deterioration of our plantations of the last-named tree to the circumstance of our nurserymen finding it cheaper to import cones from Canada, than to pay for gathering them in Braemar,-a charge, however, from which the trade must be fully and freely acquitted, as the Pinus sylvestris does not in fact exist in America.

 The stem is remarkably straight, and is destitute of branches for about two-thirds of its height.
-The bark is uncommonly smooth for such large timber; of a light-brown colour on the south, and bleached on the north side.
+The bark is uncommonly smooth for such large timber; of a lightbrown colour on the south, and bleached on the north side.
 The branches are rather pendulous, and form an open pyramidal head, with that appearance which is peculiar to the abies tribe.
 The leaves are rigid, from four to five inches long, of a bright green colour, and grow in fives.
-The cones are pendulous from the extremities of the branches, and when ripe measure about eleven inches in circumference at the thickest part, and from twelve to sixteen inches in length.
+The cones are pendulous from the extremities of the branches, and when ripe measure about 11 inches in cirterly Review ascribed the deterioration of our plantations of the last-named tree, to the circumstance of our nurserymen finding it cheaper to import cones from Canada, than to pay for gathering them in Braemar,-a charge, however, from which the trade must be fully and freely acquitted, as the Pinus sylvestris does not in fact exist in America.

+cumference at the thickest part, and from 12 to 16 inches in length.
 The scales are lax, rounded, and destitute of spines.
 The seeds are large, eight lines long and four broad, of an oval form.
 Their kernel is sweet and of a pleasant taste.
 The timber is white, soft, and light.
 It abounds in turpentine reservoirs; its specific gravity is 0.463; and the whole tree produces an abundance of amber-coloured resin.
-That which exudes from the tree when it is partly burned loses its usual flavour, and acquires a sweet taste, in which state it is used by the natives as sugar, being mixed with their food.\ The seeds also are eaten when roasted, and they are likewise pounded into coarse cakes and stored for winter use.†
+That which exudes from the tree when it is partly burned loses its usual flavour, and acquires a sweet taste, in which state it is used by the natives as sugar, being mixed with their food.[•] The seeds also are eaten when roasted, and they are likewise pounded into coarse cakes and stored for winter use.[†]